 (separate DB, Users, and Content)

-This Mothership functionality may be particularly relevant to schools, programs, or districts that may have the need to report on and manage Learning Outcomes/Objectives, provide accountability in the form of reports and curriculum management, and other administrative functions.
+This Mothership functionality may be particularly relevant to businesses, programs, or companies that have the need to report on and manage Learning Outcomes/Objectives, provide accountability in the form of reports and course management, and other administrative functions.
 These entities would seemingly significantly benefit from a customized solution that had a network comprised of several learning management systems, rather than just one learning management system on which all clients are served.
 The flexibility provided with the Mothership solution enables you to tailor each LMS to its local context.

 Course shows in SuperAdmin Dashboard.
-Browsable by selecting a Campus, then listing courses after selecting the Term
+Browse-able by selecting a Client/Sub-site, then listing courses after selecting the Term

 Super Admin chooses to pull a specified course